The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Introduction

 \textbf{1.5}\; The outline of this paper is as follows.
-In Section \ref{sec pre}, we first recall the Drinfeld-Jimbo presentation of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$ with its Hopf structure, as well as the Drinfeld realization $\mathcal{U}_{r,s}(\widehat{\frak {g}})$.
-We prove that two-parameter and one-parameter quantum groups are non-isomorphic as pointed Hopf algebras, see Theorem \ref{thm isofin}.
-Moreover, the “type $D$ phenomenon” extensively occurred in the world of two-parameter quantum affine cases is figured out, which reveals their distinctions in module categories (not necessarily finite-dimensional weight module category), see Corollary \ref{cor typeD2}.
+In Section \ref{sec pre}, we recall the Drinfeld-Jimbo presentation of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$ with its Hopf structure, as well as the Drinfeld realization $\mathcal{U}_{r,s}(\widehat{\frak {g}})$.
 In Section \ref{sec basicR}, we present the vector representation $V$ and decompose $V^{\otimes2}$ canonically into the direct sum of three simple $U_{r,s}(\mathfrak{so}_{2n+1})$-modules.
 From this, we formulate the basic braided $R$-matrix and obtain a representation of Birman-Wenzl-Murakami algebra.
 We figure out the distribution rule of two quantum Lyndon bases in the $L$-matrix (see Theorem \ref{thm Lyn}).
 Moreover, we find an interesting fact that the defining rules of the Lyndon bases should be regulated by the $RLL$ formalism (see the proof of Theorem \ref{thm Lyn}).
 This fact highlights the significance of the triangular matrices $L^\pm$ even in the one-parameter setting.
 As a consequence, this allows us to put forward an explicit solid new proof for establishing the isomorphism between the Drinfeld-Jimbo presentation and FRT presentation (see Theorem \ref{thm FRTISO}).
-In Section \ref{sec specR}, we determine the spectral parameter dependent $R$-matrix $\widehat{R}(z)$ (Theorem \ref{thm spectral Rz1}), which satisfies the intertwining property with respect to the evaluation representation of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$ (Propositions \ref{prop intert} and \ref{prop nonintert}), and serves to define the $RLL$ realization of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$.
+In Section \ref{sec specR}, we determine the spectral parameter dependent $R$-matrix $\widehat{R}(z)$ (Theorem \ref{thm spectral Rz1}), which satisfies the intertwining property with respect to the minimal affinization of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$ (Propositions \ref{prop intert} and \ref{prop nonintert}), and serves to define the $RLL$ realization of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$.
 In Section \ref{sec $RLL$}, we calculate explicitly the commutation relations and obtain the $RLL$ realization.
 Moreover, we establish an isomorphism between the Drinfeld realization and the $RLL$ realization.
 In this way we intrinsically recover its Drinfeld realization, which is consistent with the one initially obtained in \cite{Zhang phd 2007}.
 In the appendix, as a supplement, we provide an explicit verification of the metric condition $L^+C(L^+)^tC^{-1}=I$ for $U_{r,s}(\mathfrak{so}_{2n+1})$.
 This verification confirms that the distribution law of the two quantum Lyndon bases in the $L^+$-matrix established in Section \ref{sec basicR} is compatible with the metric condition.